washedgram/discord-bot/README.md

 1. Authorize the bot you just made for use in your server by following this link: https://discordapp.com/oauth2/authorize?client_id=INSERT_CLIENT_ID_HERE&scope=bot.
 (You'll need administrative access to your server to authorize this) Remember to give your bot permissions to post in the channel(s) where you'd like to see output before actually running the code.
 2. Add your Discord bot's token in the 'token' section of `config.json`.
 3. Install Node.js / NPM: https://www.npmjs.com/get-npm
-4. Open Terminal/Command Prompt and execute the following code:
+4. Open Terminal / Command Prompt and execute the following code:
 ```
 cd __directory you saved this code__
 npm install